chipster/chipster-openshift/k3s/backup-to-file.md

-# Backup Chipster server to a file system
+# Backup Chipster with a kubectl command
-## Dump databases to a file system
+## Dump databases with kubectl

-The examples here show only how to backup, delete and restore the `session-db` database.
+The examples here show only how to backup the `session-db` database.
 To do the same for two other databases, simply replace all instances of text `session-db` with `auth` or `job-history` in these examples.
 While doing this, stick to the same naming convention in the examples.
 So if the text in the example uses underscore `_` instead of dash `-`, then use that also the new value, like `job_history`.

 The PostgreSQL database doesn't remove automatically orphaned large objects.
 It's advisable to run PostgreSQL's command `vacuumlo` to remove those before taking backups.
 On an actively used (or tested) server this can reduce the backup size and restore time significantly.